EGR314-2025-S-311/T311.github.io/docs/index.md

 - Instructor: Kevin Nichols

 ## Product Mission Statement
+**_Our goal is to create a product that prioritizes teaching students all aspects of STEM in an engaging manner so that the students will have knoledge in the sciences._**

 ## Shared Goals
 -Foster open communication within the team to encourage new ideas and provide feedback for one another.